Leonardo-Boss/suckless-site/st.suckless.org/index.md

 * Some programs just assume they're running in xterm i.e. they don't rely on terminfo.
 What you see is the current state of the "xterm compliance".
 * Some programs don't complain about the lacking st description and default to another terminal.
 In that case see 1.

+### 3. I get some weird glitches/visual bug on *random program*!
+Try lauching it with a different TERM: `$ TERM=xterm myapp`.  toe(1) will give you a list of available terminals, but you'll most likely switch between `xterm`, `st` or `st-256color`.
+The default value for TERM can be changed in config.h (TNAME).

+If all else fails, send an email to a contributor/ML explaining your problem in detail.

 Links
 -----
 * Mailing List: `dev+subscribe@suckless.org` [(Archives)](http://lists.suckless.org/dev)